Roberto Gallinat

-Roberto Tremaine Gallinat (born December 29, 1996) is an American professional basketball player who last played for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).
-After playing four years of college basketball at South Plains and Pacific, Gallinat entered the 2019 NBA draft, but he was not selected in the draft's two rounds.
+Roberto Tremaine Gallinat (born December 29, 1996) is an American professional basketball player for Çayırova Belediyespor of the Basketbol Süper Ligi (BSL).
+After playing four years of college basketball at South Plains and Pacific, Gallinat entered the 2019 NBA draft, but was not selected in the two rounds.

 High school career

 During high school, Gallinat attended South Gwinnett High School, in Snellville, Georgia.

 College career

 After high school, Gallinat played college basketball at South Plains College, from 2015 to 2017.
 In his last year at South Plains, Gallinat averaged 12.2 points per game.
 The following year, he transferred to Pacific.
 As a senior, he averaged 15.2 points and 3 rebounds per game.

 Professional career

 After failing to be drafted in the 2019 NBA draft, Gallinat signed with Horsens of the Basketligaen.
 In the end of the season he was named the league's MVP.

 On July 9, 2020, he joined Eurobasket Roma in Italy.
 The following season, Gallinat played in Turkey for Yalovaspor.

 On June 27, 2022, Gallinat joined SLUC Nancy in France.
 On January 5, he left Nancy and 15 days later, he joined Karditsa of the Greek Basket League.

 On September 4, 2023, Gallinat joined Aris Thessaloniki of the Greek Basket League.
 On January 17, 2024, Gallinat scored a game winning put-back dunk against Budućnost in the EuroCup.

 On February 5, 2025, he signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL).